paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-6a-export-import-bank-of-the-united-states.md

 1980—Subsec. (c).
 Pub.
 L. 96–470 struck out subsec. (c) which required the Board of Directors of the Bank to submit to Congress for the calendar ending Sept.
 30, 1968, and each calendar quarter thereafter, a report of all actions taken under authority of sections 635j to 635n of this title during such quarter.

 #### Termination of Advisory Committees
 Advisory Committees in existence on Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period following Jan.
-5, 1973, unless, in the case of a committee established by the President or an officer of the Federal Government, such committee is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a committee established by the Congress, its duration is otherwise provided by law, see section 14 of Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, set out in the Appendix to Title 5, Government Organization and Employees.
+5, 1973, unless, in the case of a committee established by the President or an officer of the Federal Government, such committee is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a committee established by the Congress, its duration is otherwise provided by law, see [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 #### Ex.
 Ord.
 No. 11420.
 Export Expansion Advisory Committee
 Ex.
 Ord.
 No. 11420, July 31, 1968, 33 F.R.
 10997, provided: